How to use Google Sheets – A Detailed Guide for Getting Started

 • COUNT: Counts the number of cells in a range that contain numbers.

-• MIN and MAX: Finds the minimum and maximum number in a range of cells, respectively.
+• MIN and MAX: Find the minimum and maximum number in a range of cells, respectively.

 Share a Google Sheets File